- We achieve outcomes through building therapeutic alliances

 Treatment programs include:

 Typically, a group has 8-10 participants and is facilitated by two clinicians.
-A treatment session usually runs for 2.5 hours (prison) or 3 hours (community) with 1-3 sessions per week.
+A treatment session usually runs for up to 3 hours with 1-3 sessions per week.